-The Sweet Treat Guide to Southern Vermont: What to Eat, Drink, and Savor Near Tanglebloom Cabin
+The Sweet Treat Guide to Southern Vermont: What to eat, drink, & savor near Tanglebloom Cabin

 From the best maple creemee in Vermont to bonbons made with foraged forest ingredients — a treat-lover's guide to the Brattleboro area and beyond.